njooma/code-slinger/content/posts/iglistkit-uidecorationview.md

 }
 {{< / highlight >}}

 If you try to run this code, you'll notice a crippling defect: it's incredibly slow, and you receive multiple shadows for each section.
-This is because as the user scrolls, I'm calculating the shadow for the entire section *for each visible cell in the section*.
+This is because as the user scrolls, I'm calculating the shadow of the entire section *for each visible cell in the section*.
 So if I have 5 visible cells, I'm doing this calculation 5 times for the same section, and adding 5 decoration views.
 To get around this, I started saving which sections I had already checked.

 {{< highlight swift >}}
 override func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]? {